EQWorks/common/communications/README.md

 ## Second line of Communication: Meeting

+Meetings can be used to address the following:

+- Relaying updates & information about your project/work.
+- Seeking feedback about an idea/concept/topic.
+- Asking questions.
-Each meeting is the collective productivity value of all its participants.
-Consider each participant to be on average contributing $200/hr; it is always good to judge the need/value of each meeting against the economic value of the meeting (what other productive tasks could these participants be doing?).

-However, if a meeting is necessary, consult the [guides on meetings](meetings.md)
+Each meeting is the collective productivity value of all its participants so if a meeting is necessary, consult the [guides on meetings](meetings.md)

 ## General references